 Cost Comparison: Purchase and Installation

 Yes, heat pumps cost more upfront.
-But here's the thing — the higher purchase price is often offset by lower operating costs, especially once you factor in the IRA tax credit (more on that below).
+But here's the thing — the higher purchase price is often offset by lower operating costs over the life of the system.
+The federal tax credit that used to close part of that gap has expired (more on that below), so the comparison now rests on running costs and whatever your state or utility offers.

 Efficiency Ratings Explained